 The Board has adopted a Risk Management Framework and a Risk Management Policy.
 They establish a holistic approach to risk management that promotes an integrated and informed view of risk exposures across the Company.
-The framework is the total of systems, structures, policies, processes and people within the Company that identify, assess, control and monitor all sources of risk that could have an impact on the Company.
+The framework is the total of systems, structures, policies, processes and people within SCA that identify, assess, control and monitor all sources of risk that could have an impact on SCA.
 The aims of this framework are to provide management with

-- an integrated framework to effectively manage uncertainty and obligations, respond to risks, as well as capitalise on opportunities as they arise. - minimum standards for the governance, processes and tools required to administer the requirements of the Risk Management Policy. - the ability to manage risks across the Company by providing accurate and timely reporting on the profile of risks and controls across the Company.
+- an integrated framework to effectively manage uncertainty and obligations, respond to risks, as well as capitalise on opportunities as they arise - minimum standards for the governance, processes and tools required to administer the requirements of the Risk Management Policy - the ability to manage risks across SCA by providing accurate and timely reporting on the profile of risks and controls across SCA.

-The Audit & Risk Committee assists the Board in overseeing the risk management framework and any matters of significance affecting the Company's financial reporting and internal controls.
+The Audit & Risk Committee assists the Board in overseeing the risk management framework and any matters of significance affecting SCA's financial reporting and internal controls.

-The Company has adopted the following categories of risks that affect its activities:
+SCA has adopted the following categories of risks that affect its activities:

 - strategy and planning

 - brands and content

 - sales and distribution

 - infrastructure

-• governance, risk and compliance.
+- governance, risk and compliance.